Before configuring .edge, it is useful to understand how each processing blade is controlled and where its settings are stored.

 3. Press Enter.

-If the "Sign in" screen does not appear, please try the troubleshooting tips (described here).
+If you do not see this screen, then please try the troubleshooting tips (described here).

 5. Click on the Sign In button.

-The example below shows the Devices page on a reduced-width screen.
-The annotations explain the basic operation.
+The example below shows the 'Devices' page on a reduced-width screen.
+The annotations explain the general operation.

 The HOME Web UI can operate in either light or dark mode: click on the Theme icon (top right) to toggle the view.